 Every year faculty, instructors, researchers, and students from across the College of Design present their research during the annual Research and Creative Scholarship Showcase.
 You can learn more about the 2023 presenters and their work in this year’s round-up.

 On Thursday, June 1, Executive Vice President and Provost Rachel T.A.
-Croson announced the appointment of Dr. Prasad Boradkar as the next Dean of the College of Design, effective September 5, 2023, pending approval by the University’s Board of Regents at its June meeting.
+Croson announced the appointment of Dr. Prasad Boradkar as the next Dean of the College of Design, effective September 5, 2023.

 Now in its tenth year, the Steelcase Next Design Competition is a national contest for undergraduate students hosted by Steelcase, Inc. This year’s competition was fierce, with more than 1,200 entrants and 77 design programs represented from across the U.S. and Canada.
 Despite the number of entries, the College of Design had two interior design students named semi-finalists: Addison Cameron and Sarah Olney!